 We could say it’s just natural human progress.
 We could also point to the many leaders in those communities that protested publicly and demanded justice.
 In addition to these factors, I would also argue that a part that is often overlooked is increased representation and visibility via the internet.

-The It Gets Project project wasn’t something that affected my day-to-day life, but seeing all those faces and hearing the different stories of that community had a big impact on my own thinking about their humanity.
+The It Gets Better project wasn’t something that affected my day-to-day life, but seeing all those faces and hearing the different stories of that community had a big impact on my own thinking about their humanity.
 I didn’t know I was wrong until I started hearing from those affected by my thinking.

 Today on TikTok one is just as likely to come across a person with a disability talking openly about their challenges and triumphs as they are a tween giggling through their iced coffee recipe.
 I’ve had more exposure to different cultures, races, and neurological conditions in the past few years than I’ve had in my entire life.
 I’ve come across situations and experiences that I simply would never have known about were it not for their ability to publish and share.